-Provision for credit losses for the first six months of 2024 reflected the impact of portfolio activity and improved macroeconomic factors.
+Provision for credit losses for the first six nine months of 2024 reflected the impact of portfolio activity, and partially offset by an improved macroeconomic factors outlook.

-Noninterest expense decreased in the comparison, reflecting a continued focus on expense management.
+Noninterest expense decreased increased in the comparison reflecting a largely due to higher variable costs associated with increased business activity and continued focus on expense management investments to support growth.

-Average loans decreased compared with the six months ended June 30, 2023:
+Average total loans decreased were stable compared with the six nine months ended June 30, 2023 September 30, 2023:

 - Corporate Banking provides lending, equipment finance, treasury management and capital markets products and services to mid-sized and large corporations, and government and not-for-profit entities.
-Average loans for this business decreased driven by lower average utilization of loan commitments and paydowns outpacing new production, partially offset by the acquisition of capital commitment facilities from Signature Bridge Bank in the fourth quarter of 2023. - Real Estate provides banking, financing and servicing solutions for commercial real estate clients across the country.
+Average loans for this business decreased driven by were stable as lower average utilization of loan commitments and paydowns outpacing new production, partially was largely offset by the acquisition of capital commitment facilities from Signature Bridge Bank in the fourth quarter of 2023. - Real Estate provides banking, financing and servicing solutions for commercial real estate clients across the country.
 Average loans for this business declined largely due to paydowns outpacing new production, partially offset by a higher average utilization of loan commitments. - Business Credit provides asset-based lending and equipment financing solutions.
 The loan and lease portfolio is mainly secured by business assets.
-Average loans for this business declined, reflecting a lower average utilization of loan commitments. - Commercial Banking provides lending, treasury management and capital markets related products and services to smaller corporations and businesses.
+Average loans for this business declined reflecting a lower average utilization of loan commitments. - Commercial Banking provides lending, treasury management and capital markets related products and services to smaller corporations and businesses.
 Average loans for this business declined driven by paydowns outpacing new production and a lower average utilization of loan commitments.

 The deposit strategy of Corporate & Institutional Banking is to remain disciplined on pricing and focused on growing and retaining relationship-based balances over time, executing on customer and segment-specific deposit growth strategies and continuing to provide funding and liquidity to PNC.
-Average total deposits were relatively stable compared to the six months ended June 30, 2023.
+Average total deposits were relatively stable compared to the six nine months ended June 30, 2023 September 30, 2023, as growth in interest-bearing deposits offset a decline in noninterest-bearing deposits.
 We continue to actively monitor the interest rate environment and make adjustments to our deposit strategy in response to evolving market conditions, bank funding needs and client relationship dynamics.